Xenland/BitShares/tasks.md

 0.5 BTC - convert traversals of the fork db chain from recursive to iterative.
 --------------------------------
+    open for bids now.

 1 BTC - update stcp_socket to use fc::aes_encoder
 --------------------------------
+    open for bids now.
     must verify that communication via bts::network::connection remains functional.

 .25 BTC - implement from_variant in src/blockchain/transaction.cpp
+   open for bids now
    void from_variant( const variant& var,  bts::blockchain::trx_output& vo )
+   - must provide boost unit tests for all variations.